Skip to content

 A pattern is being established within the Acts 29 model at both the denominational and local church levels.
 It is not a good one, but it is also not insurmountable.

-A book with the title "Something's Not Right - Decoding the Hidden Tactics of Abuse and Freeing Yourself from Its Power" lies with a pencil on an open notebook.
+A green-grey book with the title "Something's Not Right - Decoding the Hidden Tactics of Abuse and Freeing Yourself from Its Power" lies with a pencil on an open notebook.
+A blurred image of a spiderweb is in the background of the cover.

 Posted on July 1, 2022July 22, 2022